imdrasil/jennifer.cr/docs/configuration.md

 | `docker_source_location` | ✔ | ❌ |
 | `command_shell_sudo` | ✔ | ❌ |

-From `0.5.1` `Jennifer::Config` has started working under singleton pattern instead of using class as a container of all configurations.
+From `0.5.1` `Jennifer::Config` has started working under singleton pattern instead of using class as a container for all configuration properties.

 ## Logging